aheirich/AMI2/doc/toplevel.md

 A FileDataSource drives the system in offline mode.
 The system can be extended with new data sources (e.g. xyzDataSource).

-The Redis distributed key-value store is used for communication among processes and to implement fault tolerance and fail over.
-A local Redis partition exists on every cluster node, while a Global Redis partition supports fail-over and sends data for consumption by clients.
+A resilient distributed in-memory storage system (E.g. Redis) is used for the control and data planes.
+Telemetry data resides in a local store within a node.
+Computational results and control signals reside in a global store.

 Each telemetry frame is processed by a different worker.
 Each cluster node may support multiple workers.